MarteXcoin-documentation/Documentation/governance/eight-steps.rst

 #.
 If your proposal is for news, promotion or marketing, make sure you
-   synchronise your efforts with major existing organisations such as Dash Force News or marketing firms contracted by Dash Core.
+   synchronise your efforts with major existing organisations such as MarteX Force News or marketing firms contracted by MarteX Core.

 #.
 You are responsible for your own planning to hedge against price
    volatility.
-If your proposal involves significant payments to third parties in fiat currency, reach out to `Dash Core Group, Inc.
+If your proposal involves significant payments to third parties in fiat currency, reach out to `MarteX Core Group, Inc.
    <bradley.zastrow@dash.org>`_ or `Green Candle, Inc.
    <https://greencandle.io>`_ for advice on escrow, price maintenance,
    converting currencies and hedging against volatility.